CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 8. Select Edit Configurations.
 The "Edit Configurations" is found by clicking the down arrow just to the right of TomEE 10.0.41 in the top right of the IDE.
-9. Change the URL.
-The URL should read http://localhost:8080/HelloWorld-1.0-SNAPSHOT/
+9. Go to the deployment tab.
+Scroll to the bottom.
+Change the Application Context to /<ProjectName>-1.0-SNAPSHOT where <ProjectName> is the name of your project.
+The <ProjectName> can be looked up in the artifactId of the pom.xml file.

 10. Select Apply and OK.